 An Ancient Craft Revitalized

 In 1999 Dodd gave Melina a small felt rug that he found in a craft shop in Tehran.
-Melina fell in love with the charming and folkloric felt hearth rug and then she fell in love with Dodd.
+Melina fell in love with the charming and folkloric felt hearth rug and wanted to learn more about the tradition.
 Their initial search for information or books that would offer clues about the rug revealed an obscure and undocumented craft.
-In 2002 they were married and starting a family when they decided to travel to Iran to look for felt rugs and felt makers.
+In 2002 they decided to travel to Iran to look for felt rugs and felt makers.